jmichel7/UsingMerge.jl/README.md

 your  methods which has  a possibly conflicting  name uses at  least one of your own types in its signature.

-I  hope to get feedback.
-My implementation  is perhaps not the best, I kind of parse the output of `methods`.
-There is one technical problem left (that I know of -- there may be others I am not aware):

-I do not know how to implement the above scheme for conflicting macros.
-For example, you can see that the signature of `@btime` is:
+The  program only merges methods  of functions.
+If a  conflicting name is a `macro`,  a `struct` or  a type, a  message is printed  and the name is not merged.
+It is also possible,  like for `using` to  specify a list of names and merge only those names:

 ```
-julia> methods(eval(Symbol("@btime")))
-# 1 method for macro "@btime":
-[1] @btime(__source__::LineNumberNode, __module__::Module, args...)
-...
+@usingmerge BenchmarkTools: invariants
 ```

-I do not know how to write a `macro btime` which forwards this declaration to the current module.
+I  hope to get  feedback.
+My implementation  is perhaps not  the best, as I kind  of parse the output of  `methods`.
+Using structural information would be better but I do not know what's possible.